|

 Distribution:To be found all over the United kingdom in a wide range of habitats.

-Habitat:This species is found in a wide variety of habitats and can turn up almost anywhere, including gardens, allotments, parks, meadows, open grassland, and hedgerows.
+Habitat:This species is found in a wide variety of habitats and can turn up almost anywhere, including gardens, allotments, parks, meadows,

 Diet:The main foodplant is Crucifers crops, eg. cabbage, swede, kale.
 Nasturtium and Wild Mignonette are also used.